Yong Peng: Recent history

-Yong Peng was also disturbed by the racial riots (mostly took place in Kuala Lumpur) during the May 13 event in 1969.
-Luckily, the Chinese Penghulu (Head Villager) from Yong Peng and the Malay Penghulus from the surrounding Kampungs had a relatively good relationship; and working together they cobbled several arrangements that help prevent the severe bloodshed seen in other urban areas.
+Yong Peng was also disturbed by the racial riots (mostly took place in Kuala Lumpur) during the 13 May event in 1969.
+Luckily, the Chinese penghulu from Yong Peng and the Malay penghulus from the surrounding Kampungs had a relatively good relationship; and working together they cobbled several arrangements that help prevent the severe bloodshed seen in other urban areas.

 Then in the mid-1970s, the town was again affected by gang fights among rival gangster groups which usually took place at night outside the only cinema in Yong Peng at Jalan Templer.
 Peace was again restored when ASP Mokhtaruddin Yunus, dubbed by the locals as "Justice Pao" was sent to Yong Peng.
 Within weeks, he was able to maintain law and order and until today many locals still remember him fondly as a strict and incorruptible policeman who came to save Yong Peng.

-Today most of these Chinese around are now in the fourth generation and have been thoroughly integrated as part of Malaysian society.
+Most of these Chinese around are now in the fourth generation and have been thoroughly integrated as part of Malaysian society.

-On July 27, 2022, at 12:39 PM, a faulty appliance at the north main entry substation triggered a power failure that affected much of the northern parts of Peninsular Malaysia.
+On 27 July 2022, at 12:39 PM, a faulty appliance at the north main entry substation triggered a power failure that affected much of the northern parts of Peninsular Malaysia.
 The outage lasted for up to 3:02 PM as repairs gradually restored power.